jundalisay/superblist/content/en/research/descartes/philosophy/part-1/section-01c.md

 {{< s v="20" >}} We are not the cause of ourselves, but that this is God, and consequently that there is a God.

-But, because every one has not observed this, and because, when we have an idea of any machine in which great skill is displayed, we usually know with sufficient accuracy the manner in which we obtained it, and as we cannot even recollect when the idea we have of a God was communicated to us by him, seeing it was always in our minds, it is still necessary that we should continue our review, and make inquiry after our author, possessing, as we do, the idea of the infinite perfections of a God: for it is in the highest degree evident by the natural light, that that which knows something more perfect than itself, is not the source of its own being, since it would thus have given to itself all the perfections which it knows.
+But everyone has not observed this.

+When we have an idea of any machine in which great skill is displayed, we usually know with sufficient accuracy the manner in which we obtained it

+We cannot even recollect when the idea we have of a God was communicated to us by him, seeing it was always in our minds, it is still necessary that we should continue our review, and make inquiry after our author, possessing, as we do, the idea of the infinite perfections of a God:

+It is most evident by the natural light, that that which knows something more perfect than itself, is not the source of its own being, since it would thus have given to itself all the perfections which it knows.

 Consequently, it could draw its origin from no other being than from him who possesses in himself all those perfections, that is, from God.